molgenis/league-of-robots/roles/interfaces/README.md

   - name: string
     cidr: 'ip/mask'
     gateway: ip
-    router_network: string
+    router_wan_name: string
     router_name: string
-    type: [management|storage]  # Effects security group applied to network by openstack_networking role.
-    external: [true|false]      # Default is false when omitted and means network is created by code from this repo.
+    create: [true|false]  # Default is false and means network is created by cloud admin before running any code from this repo.
-                                # True means network is created by cloud admin before running any code from this repo.
+                          # True means network is created by code from this repo.
     mtu_size: integer
+security_group_mods:
+  - name: "{{ stack_prefix }}_storage"
     allow_ingress:
       - ip/mask  # External machines not part of this stack that need to communicate with machines in this stack
                  # and which need to be added to the OpenStack security group rules for this network to allow network traffic.